miletcxl/improved_dCTIDH/README.md

 # Building
 make
 ```
-this builds the executeables for 3 versions:
+This builds the executables for 3 versions:

 - 2047m1l226
 - 2047m4l205